NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/order-of-enforcement.md

 {{<render file="gateway/_order-of-precedence.md" withParameters="DNS, network, or HTTP">}}

 {{<Aside type="warning" header="Terraform precedence limitation">}}
 To avoid conflicts, Terraform applies a hash calculation to precedences.
 For example, a precedence of `1000` may become `1000901`.
 This can cause errors when reordering policies.
-To avoid this issue, manually set the precedence of your policies via the [Cloudflare API](/api/operations/zero-trust-gateway-rules-update-zero-trust-gateway-rule).
+To avoid this issue, manually set the precedence of your policies via the [Khulnasoft API](/api/operations/zero-trust-gateway-rules-update-zero-trust-gateway-rule).
 {{</Aside>}}

 ## Example